Skip to Main Content

 The East, South, and North Wing Basements remain closed to readers.
 You can request general collections materials in closed stacks areas through your My Library account.
 Instructions for setting up your account and requesting materials can be found on the My Library how-to guide.

 • Materials are paged twice daily: 9:00 am and 1:00 pm.
 Requests submitted after 1:00 pm will be retrieved the following day.
-No materials are retrieved on Saturdays.

 • Requested materials are delivered to the holds shelf in the Rothenberg.
 Find your materials by looking for the bookmark with the last four digits of your library card number.